rylarson/tao-chef-talk/index.md

 ![Reproducibility](http://blog.f1000research.com/wordpress/wp-content/uploads/2014/04/reproducibility-small.jpg)

 Note:
-   * Environmental changes cause tests to pass on old releases
    * Builds are not truly reproducible because the environments used to develop, test, and build them change over time.
    * Scenario: Customer escalation for a product from 2 releases ago needs a hotfix.
 How do we have confidence